Blog

 • promoting clear, accurate, consistent, and timely disclosures of information to credit consumers for decision-making;

-• requiring credit providers to observe responsible lending standards including performing credit checks and affordability assessments to reduce risks of individuals falling into financial hardship as a result of excessive and unaffordable debt; and
+• requiring credit providers to observe responsible lending standards, including performing credit checks and affordability assessments, to reduce the risk of individuals falling into financial hardship as a result of excessive and unaffordable debt; and

 • prohibiting practices that are inherently unfair to credit consumers, such as engaging in deceptive conduct to mislead or adopting abusive practices to intimidate borrowers when pursuing debt collections.